magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 the execution of the Step 3.
 So there is nothing else left to be done in this Step 6.

-## STEP 7

-At the moment we do not need to move/rename the `src/valip/predicates/def.clj` source file containing any `valip` macros.
-We keep the eventual execution of this Step 7 for a later time.

-# Step 8
+# Step 7

-We now have to deal with the `valip` unit tests confined in the `src/test` directory.
-All we have to do here it is to reapply, *mutatis mutandis*, the above Step 2, Step 4 and Step 5 to the content of the `test/valip/test` directory:
+We now have to deal with the `valip` unit tests confined in the `src/test` directory. *Mutatis mutandis*, we have to replicate the above Step 2, Step 4 and Step 5 to the content of the `test/valip/test` directory:

-Start by updating the files extensions:
+Let's start by updating the files extensions:

 ```bash
 mv test/valip/test/core.clj test/valip/test/core.cljc